anshulpatel25/opensource-identity-access-management-keycloak/README.md

 # OpenID Connect Playground

 This repository contains a simple OpenID Connect (OIDC) playground application, demonstrating the authorization flow using Keycloak as the identity provider.
-It is prepared for [CNCF Ahmedabad Meetup #13](https://community.cncf.io/events/details/cncf-ahmedabad-presents-cncf-ahmedabad-meetup-13/)
+It is prepared for [CNCF Ahmedabad Meetup](https://community.cncf.io/events/details/cncf-cloud-native-ahmedabad-presents-cncf-ahmedabad-meetup-kubecon-india-recap/)

 ## Overview